rusiaaman/wcgw/README.md

 Then ask claude to execute shell commands, read files, edit files, run your code, etc.

+*New*
+- You can do a task checkpoint or a knowledge transfer by attaching "KnowledgeTransfer" prompt using "Attach from MCP" button.
+- On running "KnowledgeTransfer" prompt, the "ContextSave" tool will be called saving the task description and all file content together in a single file.
+An id for the task will be generated.
+- You can in a new chat say "Resume '<task id>'", the AI should then call "Initialize" with the task id and load the context from there.
+- Or you can directly open the file generated and share it with another AI for help.

 ### [Optional] Vs code extension
 https://marketplace.visualstudio.com/items?itemName=AmanRusia.wcgw